ritish-behera/VSD-PhysicalDesign/README.md

 The core of chip is the portion where all the logic blocks are assembled or fabricated whereas the die suurounds the core as well as provides extra area for IO pin assignment.
 During floorplan stage in order to provide some space for routing and standard cell placement in further steps, we need to set some parameters for it which will be implemented by the tool during the execution.

 The two essential parameters are
-1. Utilization Factor
-2. Aspect Ratio

-The utilization factor refers to the area occupied by the synthesized netlist to the total area of the core i.e. Utilizatiion Factor = Area Occupie by Netlist / Total Area of Core
+1. Utilization Factor : The utilization factor refers to the area occupied by the synthesized netlist to the total area of the core i.e. Utilizatiion Factor = Area Occupie by Netlist / Total Area of Core
+2. Aspect Ratio : The aspect ratio represents the shape and size of the cell i.e it is the ratio between height and width of the cell.
+Aspect ratio = Height of Cell/Width of Cell

 A utilization factor of 1 which 100% represents that the total area of core is occupied leaving no space for extra logic.
 Therefore, in practical cases we consider 50-60% of core utilization to leave some space for extra buffers which helps in fixing timing violations as well as maintains signal integrity.

-The aspect ratio represents the shape and size of the cell i.e it is the ratio between height and width of the cell.
-Aspect ratio = Height of Cell/Width of Cell

 An aspect ratio of 1 refers to a square shape and rectangles for other values.